Before showing you an excellent 10 round heavy bag workout, let me talk about myself to avoid my mistakes.

 It’s vital to protect your hands, so use both gloves and hand wraps.
 Never hit the bag with bare hands.

-As you see, this 10 round heavy bag workout is very versatile and includes a lot of techniques to develop your strokes and defense skills.
-It is especially beneficial to see the footwork since newbies prefer to stand the same place and hit the bag from the same position.
-If you try it, please tell us how it works for you.
+As you see, this 10-round heavy bag workout is very versatile and includes a lot of techniques to develop your strokes and defense skills.
+It is especially beneficial to see the footwork since newbies prefer to stand in the same place and hit the boxing bag from the same position.
+If you try this heavy bag routine, please tell us how it works.
+And, look around in our training category for more boxing workouts.